 To ensure uniform image quality at the lowest dose, proper patient positioning is very important.
 Current scanner technology incorporates bowtie filters.
 Their purpose is to decrease radiation to the periphery of the patient.
 This results in a sweet spot for patient positioning.
 Improper positioning will result in degraded image quality.
 It is particularly important in pediatric imaging and the small adults specifically, whenever the smaller bowtie filter is used relative to the selected Scan Field of View (SFOV).
-The small bowtie filter is used for all pediatric SFOV's, for the Small Body and Small Head SFOV's on the LightSpeed VCT and the Discovery CT750 HD; and for the Small Body and Head SFOV's on the Revolution EVO and the Optima CT660.
+The small bowtie filter is used for all pediatric SFOV's, for the Small Body and Small Head SFOV's on the LightSpeed VCT and the Revolution Frontier[TM], Revolution[TM] HD, and Discovery[TM] Series scanners; and for the Small Body and Head SFOV's on the Revolution EVO and the Optima CT660 scanners.
 Proper centering is also more important when using low kV technique.